prasunanand/gsoc_blog/blog3.md

 3. Decomposition methods that are specific to LAPACK and ATLAS have not been implemented.
 4. Integer dtype not properly assigned to Floor, Ceil and Round.

-## **Future work**

-Implement float dtype, complex dtype and integer dtype and Sparse Matrices.
-We have a long way to go.

 ## **Conclusion**
+The main goal of this project was that  "JRuby users suffer less pain during migration" by creating support for libraries that help in Scientific Computation on JRuby.
+By the end of the   GSoC, we have been able to create a linear algebra library for JRuby users which they can easily run on their machines.
+We have mixed-models gem that has also been simultaneously ported to JRuby.
+Even here, we are very close to MRI if performance is considered.

+ **Future work**

+In the coming months we would be implementing float dtype, complex dtype and integer dtype and Sparse Matrices, thus making NMatrix a complete package for JRuby users.
+We also feel that JRuby lacks its own Jupyter notebook.
+The iruby notebook doesn't work for JRuby.
+To create an amazing experience for scientific computation on JRuby, we will be porting iruby to  JRuby.

 ## **Acknowledgement**

-I am very grateful to Google and the Ruby Science Foundation for this great opportunity.
+I am very grateful to Google and the Ruby Science Foundation for this great opportunity of a life-time.

 I am very thankful to Charles Nutter, Dr. John Woods and Pjotr Prins, who mentored me through the project.
 It has been a great learning experience.